apache/royale-docs/features/styles-skins-themes.md

 # limitations under the License.

 layout: docpage
-title: Styling
+title: Styles, skins and themes
 description: Customizing the look and feel of your application
-permalink: /features/styling
+permalink: /features/styles-skins-themes
 ---

-# Styling
+# Styles, skins and themes

-Customizing the Look and Feel of your application
+Customizing the look and feel of your application

+Royale provides three features for adjusting the look and feel of your application: styles, skins, and themes.

+## Styles

-Apache Royale can plug different style classes that can manage different levels of styling features.
-Usually a Royale application will compose a Style class at the Application bead level like this:
+You can plug different style classes into your Royale app that can manage different levels of styling features.
+Usually a Royale application will include a Style class at the Application bead level like this:

 ```mxml
 <js:Application xmlns:fx="http://ns.adobe.com/mxml/2009"